tmielsch/QuixelAtlasImporter/README.md

 # If they don't appear right away, use Ctrl+R or View>Reload.
 After that they should appear on top.
 If they still aren't visible, try restarting bridge and hitting reload until they appear.

+# If you get an error "New Name was referenced before assignment", one of the source maps isn't named correctly.
+This will be better managed in an future update.